agentuity/agent-sdr/README.md

 You can also set a `prompt` property which contains information specific to the email campaign you're generating.
 It is suggested you use Markdown, and specify exactly what your parameters are for each part of the email.

-Finally, you should include `analysis`, which can contain any information you want about the company or the person you're targeting; generally this is generated via an enrichment in conjunction with agent/LLM calls.
-This includes information like prospect fit, pain points, or key focus areas for the pitch.
+Finally, you should include `analysis`, which can contain any information you want about the company or the person you're targeting; we recommend using the included `agent-sdr-analysis` agent, but you can generate it however you wish.
+The data should include information like prospect fit, pain points, or key focus areas for the pitch.
 As with the `person` property, using descriptive key names is helpful.

 For examples of the above, reference the default examples in the top part of the agent code.

 ### Step 2: Response

-After the `HTTP API` enrichment column is created from the steps above, add one (or a few) new `Text` columns and edit them.
+After the `HTTP API` enrichment column is created from the steps above, add 5 new `Text` columns and edit them.
 In the content area, type `/HTTP API` and choose your returned property (e.g. `subject`).
 You can also edit the column names to be more descriptive.
 These are the columns that you will pass to your email campaign platform.

 That's it!
 You can now use the email content in your workflows.